3 Advanced Side Plank Variations for a Stronger Midsection

 When to Consider Side Plank Variations

-Once you can hold a side plank for 30-60 seconds (on both sides), then you can really crank your core training up a few notches by integrating the variations above.
+Once you can hold a side plank for 30-60 seconds (on both sides), then you can really crank up your core training a few notches by integrating the variations above.

-Two Types of Variation
+Two Types of Exercise Variations

-However, don't get fooled by random variations vs progressive variations.
+But don't get fooled by random variations vs progressive variations.

 Progressive variations build off the original exercise in a logical sequence.
 They have some reasoning and explanation behind why the variation is in place.
 If the only reason to do a variation is because it’s tough, be wary of how useful it is.